Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-setup.md

 Based on our domain understanding, we need to create several model classes to represent our entities:

-1. **Product**: Represents jewelry items with properties like Id, Name, Description, and Price.
+1. **Product**: Represents jewelry items with properties like `Id`, `Name`, `Description`, and `Price`.
 It will have foreign key references to Metal, Gemstone, and Style.

-2. **Metal**: Represents materials like gold, silver, and platinum with properties like Id, Name, and PricePerGram.
+2. **Metal**: Represents materials like gold, silver, and platinum with properties like `Id`, `Name`, and `PricePerGram`.

-3. **Gemstone**: Represents precious stones like diamonds, rubies, and emeralds with properties like Id, Name, and PricePerCarat.
+3. **Gemstone**: Represents precious stones like diamonds, rubies, and emeralds with properties like `Id`, `Name`, and `PricePerCarat`.

-4. **Style**: Represents design styles like classic, modern, art deco, and minimalist with properties like Id and Name.
+4. **Style**: Represents design styles like classic, modern, art deco, and minimalist with properties like `Id` and `Name`.

-5. **Order**: Represents customer orders with properties like Id, OrderDate, TotalAmount, and Status.
+5. **Order**: Represents customer orders with properties like `Id`, `OrderDate`, `TotalAmount`, and `Status`.

-6. **OrderItem**: Represents items within an order with properties like Id, OrderId, ProductId, Quantity, and UnitPrice.
+6. **OrderItem**: Represents items within an order with properties like `Id`, `OrderId`, `ProductId`, `Quantity`, and `UnitPrice`.

-These models will be simple POCO (Plain Old CLR Object) classes without navigation properties, as we'll be using direct SQL queries instead of an ORM.
+Refer to your model classes in the previous project as guidance for creating these.
+Use dbdiagram.io, or your preferred tool, to make an ERD for this project.
+Your teammates and coaching team are great resources to review this with you.

 ## Setting Up Database Connection

 To connect to our PostgreSQL database, we'll:

-1. Add a connection string to the appsettings.json file
+1. Add a connection string to the `appsettings.json` file
-2. Create a DatabaseService class that will handle all database operations
+2. Create a **DatabaseService** class that will handle all database operations
 3. Implement methods to create a database connection and execute SQL commands

-The DatabaseService will be the central point for all database interactions in our application.
+The **DatabaseService** will be the central point for all database interactions in our application, just as it was in Harbor Master.

 ## Creating the Database Schema